How can I archive and publish my data?

 Mid-term archive

 According to the VU RDM Policy, all publication-related data should be archived for at least ten years for verification and replication of research.
-For this purpose, Vrije Universiteit Amsterdam offers researchers two options to archive their data in one of the organisational repositories (DataverseNL and Yoda).
+For this purpose, VU Amsterdam offers researchers two options to archive their data in one of the organisational repositories (DataverseNL and Yoda).
 Other archival options may be used depending on the discipline as described in faculty data management policy documents.

 Long-term archive